sudkumar/nextjs-auth/README.md

 ### API server

 I have used an existing server on local environment running on http://localhost:8000.
-Our api server has to handle authentication with Token stored in `token` cookies which is `httpOnly`.
+Our api server has to:

+- Handle authentication with Token stored in `token` cookies which is `httpOnly`.
+- Allow `Access-Control-Allow-Credentials` in request